a1nc/WEP-Data-Decrypt/README.md

 # WEP-Data-Decrypt
-This project aim to decrypt the WEP encrypted wireless data.
+This project aims to decrypt the WEP encrypted wireless data.